dmonllao/vim-IDE/README.md

 By default the Vim-IDE mode is only auto enabled in the supported languages, read "Add new languages" section for further info.

-Uses pathogen to allow more plugins and languages to be added easily and ctags for project-scope definitions jumps.
+Uses pathogen to allow more plugins and languages to be added easily and ctags & cscope for project-scope definitions jumps.

 Features
 ========
 * Project explorer
 * File outline
 * Completion
-* Jump to methods, classes, functions...
+* Jump to methods, classes, functions... (definitions and uses of them)
 * Syntax highlighting
 * Comment/uncomment lines quickly
 * Integrated with git at project-level repository